Death of Alexander the Great: Causes

-According to historical accounts, Alexander's body began to decompose six days after his death.
-Proposed causes of Alexander's death include alcoholic liver disease, fever, and strychnine poisoning, but little data support those versions.
+Alexander suffered 12–14 days of what is described as a feverish type of illness, possibly an infectious disease, dying on June 10, 323 BC at the age of 32.
+Some accounts propose causes of Alexander's death such as alcoholic liver disease, and poisoning by strychnine, but there is little data to support those versions.
 According to Andrew N. Williams and Robert Arnott, in his last days Alexander was unable to speak, which was due to a previous injury to his neck during the Siege of Cyropolis.
 Other retrodiagnoses include noninfectious diseases as well.
+According to historical accounts, Alexander's body began to decompose six days after his death.

 Malaria

-According to author Andrew Chugg, there is evidence Alexander died of malaria, having contracted it two weeks before the onset of illness while sailing in the marshes to inspect flood defences.
+According to author Andrew Chugg, there is evidence that Alexander died of malaria, having contracted it two weeks before the onset of illness while sailing in the marshes to inspect flood defenses.
 Chugg based his argument on the Ephemerides (Journal) compiled by Alexander's secretary, Eumenes of Cardia.
 Chugg also showed in a paper in the Ancient History Bulletin that the Ephemerides are probably authentic.
 Chugg further noted that Arrian states that Alexander "no longer had any rest from the fever" halfway through his fatal illness.
 This is evidence that the fever had initially been intermittent, which is the signature fever curve of Plasmodium falciparum (the expected malarial parasite, given Alexander's travel history and the severity of the illness), thus enhancing the likelihood of malaria.
 The malaria version was also supported by Paul Cartledge.